 Former Officials for Asbury Park NJ fraudulently destroyed an Entrepreneur.

-It was easier to indulge in bad faith & frivolous litigation than to face the consequences from the State & Judicial System.
+It was easier to deceive the Plaintiff than to face the consequences from the State & Judicial System.
+Palpably Unreasonable

-It was easier to indulge in bad faith & frivolous litigation than to face the consequences from the State & Judicial System.
+It was easier to deceive the Plaintiff than to face the consequences from the State & Judicial System.
+Palpably Unreasonable

 All surprise(s), trick(s), cunning(s), dissembling and other unfair ways that is used to cheat anyone is considered as fraud.
 Kerr, Fraud and Mistake, 1 (7th ed.
 (1952)).
 See also 37 Am.
 Jur.2d, Fraud and Deceit § 1, pp. 17-20 (1968); Riverside Trust Co. v.
 Collin, 114 N.J.
 Eq.
 157 (E. & A. 1933).

-In New Jersey, municipalities are not immune from claims of fraudulent concealment in settlement agreements.
+In New Jersey, municipalities are not immune from claims of fraudulent concealment.
 While public entities enjoy broad immunity from liability under the New Jersey Tort Claims Act (Title 59), this protection does not extend to intentionally fraudulent conduct.

 A party may not benefit from its own fraudulent conduct.
 Joe D'Egidio Landscaping, Inc. v.
 Apicella, 337 N.J.
 Super.
 252, 257 (App.
 Div.
 2001).